verloop/md2chunks/README.md

 - **Markdown Processing**: Converts markdown files to structured text.
 - **Text Splitting**: Splits text into chunks based on token count, with special handling for URLs, decimals, and abbreviations.
 - **Context Enrichment**: Adds context to each chunk to maintain the hierarchical structure of the original document.
+- **Logging**: Provides detailed logging for debugging and monitoring.

 ## Setup